afunTW/beetle-classification/README.md

 > note: If you use the custom loss, you have to invoke the same loss function when you load model

-After the evaluation, process will generate y_pred.npy under the folder for each model we provided.
+After the evaluation, a process will generate y_pred.npy under the folder for each model we provided.
 Besides, the multiclass output will generate the `confusion_matrix.jpg`

 ![confusion_matrix.jpg](./confusion_matrix.jpg)

 ## Ensemble

-In order to imporve the performance and enhanced the robustness, we can simply ensemble differnet model to predict the same target.
+In order to improve the performance and enhanced the robustness, we can simply ensemble different model to predict the same target.
 There are different ensemble methods like boosting and stacking, but we simply apply the averaging and voting for the test output.
 Therefore, we have to run the `evaluate.py` script to generate `y_pred.npy` first, then run the `ensemble.py` to test if the performance rise.

 ```
 # ensemble the given models